ozlemtuncel/pols8810_spring2024/docs/week11.md

 - Around 1.5 page, and nothing less or more is not helpful.
 - Introduction should be a one paragraph of brief summary of the manuscript, and your overall comment about the contribution.
 - Main body should be about main criticisms.
 3 is the ideal number of major concerns.
 Spend a paragraph on each.
 If it is an obvious mistake, do not explain why.
 But if that is not a obvious one, make sure to include an explanation.
 Pair your criticism with a suggestion.
 - End with minor points with bullet points.
 Major typos, formatting issues, aesthetics ... are some of the examples of minor issues.
+- Memo and hard-copy in-person, final upload to iCollege and have a single pdf (and your R code).

  ## Here are some key points from the lecture:
  - Perfect multicollinearity deals with **$X$**.
 We assume that X is full rank, **$N>k$**, and sufficient variability in **$X$**.